Story

 LAS has identified Kensal Green as a priority spot.

-Although there are 24/7 defibs outside College Green Nursery and Kensal Green Station there is nothing within a critical two minute radius around the Library.
+Of particular concern to the library community is that although there are 24/7 defibs outside College Green Nursery and Kensal Green Station there is nothing within a critical two minute radius around the Library.

 If you select Gift Aid it will add 25% to the value of your donation, at no extra cost to you.